 This trail is very long and while it is pretty easy, it may not be suitable for little feet.
 It isn’t suitable for strollers either, so a baby carrier is perfect for carrying babies or tired toddlers.

-If families would like a shorter trail, opt for the Grizzy Giant Loop Trail.
+If families are looking for shorter kid friendly hikes in Yosemite, opt for the Grizzy Giant Loop Trail.

 It is easy to drive to the trailhead but the road to the grove closes in fall until spring and the shuttle is also not running.
 It’s possible to visit at this time of year but it is a two-mile hike.